chapel-lang/chapel/doc/rst/language/spec/classes.rst

       class C {
         proc type typeMethod() {
-          writeln(this:string); // print out the type of 'this' }
+          writeln(this:string); // print out 'this', which is a type }
       }
       (C).typeMethod(); // prints 'C'